luuleitner/deepMTJ/README.md

 # #deepMTJ
 Automatic muscle tendon junction tracking using deep learning

 In this repository we provide the `#deepMTJ` Python code for annotation, training and evaluation.
-If you wish to contribute please `fork` this repository and open a `pull request` or simply get in touch via [E-MAIL](mailto:christoph.leitner@tugraz.at?subject=[#deepMTJ]).
+If you wish to contribute please `fork` this repository and open a `pull request` or simply get in touch via [E-mail](mailto:christoph.leitner@tugraz.at?subject=[GitHub]#deepMTJ).

 You can download our trained networks (588 MB) via [chriskross.org](http://www.chriskross.org/).